timijaycr7/Sentiment-Analysis/Sentiment_Analysis-bert/README.md

-# Text Classification with BERT
+# Sentiment Analysis with BERT

 This project implements a text classification model using BERT (Bidirectional Encoder Representations from Transformers) to classify movie reviews from the IMDB dataset.
 The project is structured into several modules for better organization and maintainability.